Working to conserve and restore DNR forests and other state public lands for all Washingtonians

 We work closely with the Washington State Department of Natural Resources, Washington Department of Fish and Wildlife, forestry companies and other organizations to promote ecological management and resilience on state forest lands, including State Trust Lands and special places such as the Loomis State Forest, Blanchard Mountain and Lake Whatcom.

-Learn about a 2020 lawsuit to ensure Washington’s state forests are managed for all the people, as the state constitution directs.
+Learn more about our lawsuit to ensure Washington’s state forests are managed for all the people, as the state constitution directs.

-Or read about the history of “trust lands” and our work on them in this blog from our Executive Director.
+Or read about the history of “trust lands” and our work on them in this blog from our Executive Director or on this page from Washington Environmental Council.

 News on State Forest Lands